-For land to be eligible for SFIA, it must:
+To be eligible for SFIA, your land must:

-- Be at least 50 percent forested as defined by Minnesota Statutes 88.01, subd.
-7. Ask your forest management plan writer or a DNR forester if you need help interpreting this definition.
+- Be at least 50 percent forested, as defined by Minnesota Statutes, section 88.01, subd.
+7. Ask your woodland stewardship plan writer or a DNR forester if you need help interpreting this definition.

-- Be at least 20 contiguous acres, meaning each piece of eligible land must be at least 20 contiguous acres in size.
-You cannot add up smaller, separated pieces to reach 20 acres.
+- Be at least 20 contiguous acres.
+You may not add up smaller, separate pieces of land to reach 20 acres.

-- Have a current forest management plan registered with the DNR.
+- Have a woodland management plan registered with the DNR that was written within the past 10 years.

 - Be current on property taxes.